Podcast: Download

-And if necessary, how can you avoid being too abstract so that others can always understand what you’re trying to say?
+They also wanted to know how you can avoid being too abstract so that you avoid situations in which others struggle (or even fail) to understand what you’re trying to say?

 On this page, we’ll discuss abstract reasoning in-depth.